Molasses Act

 The historian Theodore Draper described British intent on the tax as it would affect the American colonies:

 A large colonial molasses trade had grown between the New England and Middle colonies and the French, Dutch, and Spanish West Indian possessions.
 Molasses from the British West Indies, which was used in New England for making rum, was priced much higher than its competitors and they also had no need for the large quantities of lumber, fish, and other items offered by the colonies in exchange.
 The British West Indies in the first part of the 18th century were the most important trading partner for Great Britain so Parliament was attentive to their requests.
 However, rather than acceding to the demands to prohibit the colonies from trading with the non-British islands, Parliament passed the prohibitively high tax on the colonies for the import of molasses from those islands.
 Historian John C. Miller noted that the tax:

 Largely opposed by colonists, the tax was rarely paid, and smuggling to avoid it was prominent.
 If actually collected, the tax would have effectively closed that source to New England and destroyed much of the rum industry.
 However, smuggling, bribery, or intimidation of customs officials effectively nullified the law.
 Miller wrote:

 The growing corruption of local officials and disrespect for British Law caused by the act and others like it such as the Stamp Act or Townshend Acts eventually led to the American Revolution in 1776.
 This Act was replaced by the Sugar Act 1764.
-This Act halved the tax rate but was accompanied by British intent of actually collecting the tax this time.
+The act halved the tax rate but was accompanied by British intent of actually collecting the tax this time.

+Legacy

+The act was continued until the end of the next session of parliament act after 7 years from the expiration of the act by section 2 of the Continuance of Laws Act 1737 (11 Geo.
+2. c.
+18).

+The act was continued until the end of the next session of parliament act after 7 years from the expiration of the act by section 1 of the Growth of Coffee Act 1745 (19 Geo.
+2. c.
+23).

+The act was continued until the end of the next session of parliament after 24 June 1758 by section 5 of the Continuance of Laws, etc. Act 1753 (26 Geo.
+2. c.
+32).

+The act was continued until the end of the next session of parliament after 29 September 1761 by section 3 of the Passage from Charing Cross Act 1757 (31 Geo.
+2. c.
+36).

+The act was continued until 30 September 1764 by section 4 of the Sugar Act 1763 (4 Geo.
+3. c.
+15).
+Section 5 of the Sugar Act 1763 (4 Geo.
+3. c.
+15) provided that after 30 September 1764, the act would become perpetual.

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1867 (30 & 31 Vict. c.
+59).